 - Advised QNB Capital and its client on the prospective confidential purchase of sukuk issued by an African sovereign state.

-- Advised the State of Qatar and the managers as to Qatari law in respect of the State of Qatar’s bond issues in 2009, 2010 and 2011.
+- Advised the State of Qatar and the managers as to Qatari law in respect of various of the State of Qatar’s bond issues in 2009, 2010 and 2011.